starkle1/seqaccel/README.md

 )

 # Apply sliding window mean
-Example in the course use 1000, but any window size can be used df <- sliding_apply(df, "accel", 1000, window_mean, "mean")
+Example in the course uses 1000, but any window size can be used

+df <- sliding_apply(df, "accel", 1000, window_mean, "mean")

 # Plot raw + mean signal